rinerte/1YearPractice_Synergy/1Task_Go/README.md

 <h1>Variants how to execute/run/test</h1>
 <h3> On linux</h3>
+ -  execute firstTask with numbers as parameters, example: <br>
+ ./firstTask 1 2 3 4

+ <h3> On Windows</h3>
  -  execute main.exe with numbers as parameters, example: <br>
  ./main.exe 1 2 3 4